mtahakoroglu/PyShoe-annotation-expansion-for-LLIO/README.md

 <h2>PyShoe Dataset Annotation & Expansion/Enlargement for Loose Learned Inertial Odometry (LLIO)</h2>
 <p align="justify">Similar to <a href="https://github.com/mtahakoroglu/gradient-boosting-based-LLIO">LLIO</a> repository, the following installations are required to run the scripts and reproduce the results presented here and in the paper.
-Please note that we are not experts in Python environment setup.
-The provided scripts for creating the <b>pyshoe</b> virtual environment have worked successfully on various Windows systems, although we cannot guarantee compatibility with all system configurations.</p>
+Given scripts for creating the <b>pyshoe</b> virtual environment have worked successfully on various Windows systems, although we cannot guarantee compatibility with all system configurations.</p>

-<p align="justify"><b>Note:</b> The Anaconda virtual environment is named <b>pyshoe</b> because the research initially drew inspiration from <a href="https://scholar.google.ca/citations?user=I_x8PVcAAAAJ&hl=en">Brandon's PyShoe study</a> and <a href="https://ieee-dataport.org/open-access/university-toronto-foot-mounted-inertial-navigation-dataset">public dataset</a>.
-Although the project later transitioned to using exclusively self-collected data, the original name was retained.</p>
+<p align="justify"><b>Note:</b> The Anaconda virtual environment is named <b>pyshoe</b> because initially the research was completely based on <a href="https://scholar.google.ca/citations?user=I_x8PVcAAAAJ&hl=en">Brandon Wagstaff's PyShoe study</a> and <a href="https://ieee-dataport.org/open-access/university-toronto-foot-mounted-inertial-navigation-dataset">public dataset</a>.
+Despite the transition to using exclusively self-collected data and building own inertial odometry public dataset, the original name was retained.</p>

 <h3>Creating <b>pyshoe</b> Virtual Environment in Anaconda</h3>
 <p align="justify">After installing Anaconda, launch <b>Anaconda PowerShell</b> and then type</p>